bertreb/pimatic-hass/README.md

 |Temp/hum | 1-way   | Binary   | temperature, humidity

 ### Adding Pimatic devices in the Hass Gui
-In Home Assistant the automatic created Pimatic devices can be added via the 'configure UI' option.
+In Home Assistant the automatic created Pimatic devices can be added as a card via the 'configure UI' option.
 Via the add button (+) you can select a device type and search on device name.
 The Hass device name is \<hass device type\>.\<pimatic-id\> and can when searching to add a device, also be found under the friendly name \<pimatic-id\>

 For example adding a pimatic presence sensor with id **presence-livingroom**.
 In Home Assistant the device gets the following name **binary_sensor.presence-livingroom** or **presence-livingroom** (in the add device search).

+When you remove a Pimatic device from the config, in Home Assistant the card will get yellow and show the message 'entity not available'.
+You need to remove the card if you want to get rid of this message.
+If you leave the card in the Gui the entity becomes active again when you add the same Pimatic device again to the config.

+### Multiple Pimatic systems
+It is possible to connect  multiple pimatic systems to 1 Home Assistant.
+Per Pimatic system you configure the devices as described above.
+Is Home Assistant all the devices from the different Pimatic sysyem are available.
+When you use the same pimatic-id's for the same type of device in different Pimatic systems, Hass will add a '_\<number\>' to the name.
+In this situation you need to check which hass device belongs to which Pimatic systems.
 ---
 The plugin is Node v10 compatible and in development.
 You could backup Pimatic before you are using this plugin!